andrewtholt/SerialServer/README.md

 NOTE: Default behaviour is:
 	serialServer -b 2400 -p 4001 -s /dev/ttyUSB0

-	If building for ARM Linux, yo will need a xcompiler (say from buildroot) and then run cmake like this:
+	If building for ARM Linux, you will need a xcompiler (say from buildroot) and then run cmake like this:

     mkdir ARM